Number of Jobs

 |This Job is Ranked in|

-A trip to the dentist can be a harrowing experience.
-The prospect of sharp instruments poking our gums or prodding our teeth can wreak havoc on the psyche.
-That’s why Dr. Maria Lopez Howell, D.D.S., urges her fellow dentists to stay attuned to patients’ needs and concerns.
-Howell has worked as a practicing dentist for 29 years and also serves as consumer advisor spokeswoman for the American Dental Association.
+Visiting the dentist is uncomfortable at its best, and painful at its worst.
+That’s why Dr. Maria Lopez Howell, D.D.S., urges her fellow dentists to be sensitive to their patients’ needs and fears.
+Howell has worked as a practicing dentist for more than 25 years and is a spokeswoman for the American Dental Association.
 According to her, this is the best way to gain a patient’s trust: “Always ask them what matters most to them, so you can make their appointments comfortable and less stressful,” she says.
 “At the end of the day, that’s what we want.
 We want our patients to be happy.”

 You might find a dentist at an outpatient care center or hospital, but you’re most likely to visit one at a private office or clinical setting.
-Dentists work alongside dental assistants, who help with record-keeping, sterilizing instruments, and teeth-cleaning.
-And like a dental hygienist, a dentist might also clean teeth and educate patients on proper dental care.
-Their other duties could also include extracting teeth, fitting dentures, and filling cavities.
+Dentists work alongside dental assistants, who help with recordkeeping, sterilizing instruments and teeth cleaning.
+Like a dental hygienist, a dentist might also clean teeth and educate patients on proper dental care.
+Their other duties could also include extracting teeth, fitting dentures and filling cavities.
 Some choose to specialize in areas that range from treating serious oral problems and diseases to straightening teeth and performing oral surgery.

-According to the BLS, dentists earned $142,740 in 2011, or approximately $68.62 per hour.
-The best-paid earned more than $187,999, while the lowest-paid earned less than $74,490.
+Dentists are well compensated for the services they provide.
+According to the BLS, dentists earned a median salary of $145,240 in 2012.
+The best-paid earned more than $187,999, while the lowest-paid earned less than $74,130.
 Dentists who work in private offices are paid particularly well, but so are those who work alongside other health practitioners.
-Certain cities also compensate well – specifically, the metro areas of Manchester, N.H., Tyler, Texas, and Rocky Mount, N.C.
+Certain cities also compensate well – specifically, the metropolitan areas of Nashua, N.H., Tyler, Texas and Odessa, Texas.